Anomalous and normal dislocation modes in Floquet topological insulators

-Dislocation in a two-dimensional (2D) lattice is created by removing a line of atoms (open cyan circles), ending at a site, known as its center or core (orange circle), and subsequently joining (represented by the dashed lines) the sites (blue and red dots) across the missing line of atoms, such that the translational symmetry is restored everywhere in the system, except near the core of the dislocation, see Fig.~\ref{fig:dislocationsetup}.
+Dislocation in a 2D lattice is created by removing a line of atoms, ending at a site, known as its center or core, and subsequently joining the sites across the missing line of atoms, such that the translational symmetry is restored everywhere in the system, except near the core of the defect, see Fig.~\ref{fig:dislocationsetup}.
 As a result any closed loop around the dislocation center exhibits a missing translation by the Burgers vector ${\bf b}$, with ${\bf b}=a {\bf e}_x$ in Fig.~\ref{fig:dislocationsetup}, where $a$ is the lattice spacing.
 When an electron with momentum ${\bf K}$ encircles a dislocation it therefore picks up a hopping phase, given by $\exp[i \Phi_{\rm dis}]$, where $\Phi_{\rm dis}={\bf K} \cdot {\bf b}$ (modulo $2 \pi$).
-For topological phases of matter with the band inversion at momentum ${\bf K}_{\rm inv}$, this phase is given by $\Phi^{\rm top}_{\rm dis}={\bf K}_{\rm inv}. {\bf b}$ (modulo $2 \pi$)~\cite{ran-zhang-vishwanath}.
+For topological phases of matter with the band inversion at momentum ${\bf K}_{\rm inv}$, this phase is given by $\Phi^{\rm top}_{\rm dis}={\bf K}_{\rm inv} \cdot {\bf b}$ (modulo $2 \pi$)~\cite{ran-zhang-vishwanath}.
 In a 2D topological insulator (electrical or thermal), introduction of a dislocation via reconnecting the sites across the line of removed atoms, therefore causes a level repulsion between the modes living on the edges across it (blue and red lines in Fig.~\ref{fig:dislocationsetup}).
-With the band inversion at a finite momentum of the Brillouin zone (BZ), as in the case of the $M$ phase with the band inversion at the $M=(1,1)\pi/a$ point of the BZ, such level repulsion between the edge modes is captured by a domain wall mass.
+With the band inversion at a finite momentum of the Brillouin zone (BZ), as in the case of the $M$ phase with the band inversion at the $M=(1,1)\pi/a$ point, such a level repulsion between the edge modes is captured by a domain wall mass.
 It originates from the nontrivial $\pi$ hopping phase across the missing line of atoms (since $\Phi^{\rm top}_{\rm dis}=\pi$).
 The dislocation then binds topological zero-energy modes in the close vicinity of its core~\cite{ran-zhang-vishwanath, teo-kane, juricic-PRL, nagaosa, juricic-natphys, hughes-yao-qi, you-cho-hughes, roy-juricic-dislocation}, following the spirit of the Jackiw-Rebbi mechanism~\cite{jackiw-rebbi}.
+The $M$ phase thereby stands as an example of \emph{translationally active} topological insulator, as it features finite momentum band inversion at a non-$\Gamma$ point in the BZ, with ${\bf K}_{\rm inv}=(\pi,\pi)/a$ and supports robust zero-energy mode at the dislocation core, realized by breaking the translational symmetry in the bulk of the system as $\Phi^{\rm top}_{\rm dis}=\pi$ therein when ${\bf b}=a {\bf e}_x$, for example~\cite{juricic-PRL, juricic-natphys}.
+However, the role of dislocation lattice defects within the landscape of dynamic topological phases remained unexplored so far.